INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 Options for dealing with MultiDatastreams are:

 - Not allow MultiDatastreams in the CSV resultFormat (avoids the problem)
-- Encoding the unitsOfMeasurement, multiObservationDataTypes, ObservedProperties and Observations/result sets as json arrays in a single CSV line
+- Encoding the unitOfMeasurements, multiObservationDataTypes, ObservedProperties and Observations/result sets as json arrays in a single CSV line
 - Returning a line for each entry in unitsOfMeasurement, multiObservationDataTypes, ObservedProperties and Observations/result

 The last option essentially breaks Observations of a MultiDatastream back into normal Observations.